unlimited9/unlimited9.github.com/reference.notes/TA/apache.kafka/install.n.setup.script.md

-# install.n setup : kafka manager
+Install and setup : kafka manager

 >Created 월요일 04 12월 2017
 A tool for managing Apache Kafka.

 # Installation/Setup/Configuration